Australian swap derivatives

 - Deliverable into an ASX Clear (Futures) OTC clearing facility.
-At expiry open long positions will be delivered into an ASX cleared swap where the buyer is the fixed rate reciever and the floating rate payer.
-Open short positions will be delivered into an ASX cleared swap where the seller is the fixed rate payer and the floating rate reciever.
+At expiry open long positions will be delivered into an ASX cleared swap where the buyer is the fixed rate receiver and the floating rate payer.
+Open short positions will be delivered into an ASX cleared swap where the seller is the fixed rate payer and the floating rate receiver.

 - Variable tick value - ASX 3, 5 and 10 year deliverable interest rate swap futures are traded on the basis of their yield with the futures price quoted as 100 minus the yield to maturity expressed in per cent per annum.

 ASX 3, 5 and 10 year deliverable swap futures are approved for trading by:

 - Hong Kong Securities and Futures Commission (SFC Hong Kong)

 For regulatory and legal reasons ASX 24 cannot accept orders in the ASX 24 Deliverable Swap Futures Contract from US Persons.
 As a result Participants are requested to confirm that they and their customers for whom they submit orders to trade ASX 24 Deliverable Swap Futures Contracts do not qualify as US Persons under the Interpretive Guidance of the CFTC.

 Trading Participants are requested to sign the "ASX 24 Deliverable Swap Futures US Person Representation Letter" to confirm that:

 - The Participant represents that itself does not qualify as a US Person; and

 - In respect of each customer for which the Participant enters into ASX 24 Deliverable Swap Futures Contracts, the Participant confirms that it has received a representation from such customer stating that the customer does not qualify as a US Person.